Graham Moffatt: Early life

 Moffatt was born on 6 December 1919 in Hammersmith, West London, the son of Frederick Victor Moffatt (1896–1977) and Daisy Eleonora née Whiteside (1895–1969), both of whom outlived him.
-He had two sisters, one being Rita Doreen Moffatt (1936–1991).
+He had two sisters, Peggy (1922-2006), and Rita Doreen Moffatt (1936–1991).
 He was born exactly 31 years after Will Hay, with whom Moffatt would perform with in a string of successful cinema films in the 1930s.
 He wanted to act from an early age.
 He first worked as a call boy at Shepherd's Bush Studios, and often saw actor Tom Walls going in and out of the sound stages.
 Walls took a liking to Moffatt, and chose him for a bit part in the 1934 film A Cup of Kindness.
 He then gave up his job as a call boy, and went on to appear in five more films in minor, mostly uncredited roles before getting his big break in Will Hay's films.